 Some men have fought back against feminism, highlighting the insensitivity towards the male gender and the ignorance towards issues such as male rape, male suicide and custody battles that favour mothers.
 There are some men who feel that even the word ‘feminism’ is an attack towards them as it promotes the importance of women and their rights, but completely dismisses men and their own equal rights issues.

-And I agree, men are just as entitled to fight for their rights.
+I agree that men are just as entitled to fight for their rights.
 They shouldn’t have to tolerate being abused by women because it’s known to the majority of us that hitting women is bad.
 They shouldn’t have to tolerate any abuse from women just because women are seen as the underdogs.
 They deserve just as much respect as women.

 Whispered in hushed tones, feminism has now become such a taboo concept that many women deny being a feminist out of fear of the increasing backlash against women who promote ‘pussy power’.